What is Cotija Cheese?

 Is Cotija Cheese Pasteurized?

-Cotija cheese is a soft cheese, which means that it’s made from unpasteurized milk.
-As such cotija cheese is not pasteurized, which makes it unsafe for consumption by pregnant women.
+This cheese is a soft cheese, which means that it’s made from unpasteurized milk.
+As such cotija mexican cheese is not pasteurized, which makes it unsafe for consumption by pregnant women.
 In most cases, however, when cotija is used in restaurants, it is highly likely to be made from pasteurized milk.
-Also, most restaurants don’t serve uncooked cheese, thus making it safe to eat cotija cheese in restaurants.
+Also, most restaurants don’t serve uncooked cheese, thus making it safe to eat this cheese in restaurants.

 Where To Buy Cotija Cheese?

-Many grocery stores stock cotija cheese, but more so, those that are keen to stock international ingredients.
+Many grocery stores stock this cheese, but more so, those that are keen to stock international ingredients.
 Walmart and Latin markets almost always have it in stock.
 The best part is that they have an assorted array in terms of brand and the age of maturation.
-Cotija cheese is traded in one of two forms: block or grated.

 Mexican foods have taken the world by storm.
 Enchilada is one of the most sought out Mexican cuisines and recipes.
 Find below a detailed Enchilada recipe together with 4 other Mexican recipes.
 Now you won’t always have to go to a cantina every time you want to have some enchiladas.